PDF417/pdf417-android/README.md

 There are two ways of obtaining images that are being processed:

 - if _Pdf417ScanActivity_ is being used to perform scanning, then you need to implement [ImageListener interface](https://pdf417.github.io/pdf417-android/com/microblink/image/ImageListener.html) and send your implementation via Intent to _Pdf417ScanActivity_.
-Note that while this seems easier, this actually introduces a large performance penalty because _ImageListener_ will receive all images, including ones you do not actually need.
-If you need more control over which images will be received and which not, see point below.
+Note that while this seems easier, this actually introduces a large performance penalty because _ImageListener_ will receive all images, including ones you do not actually need, except in cases when you also provide [ImageMetadata settings](https://pdf417.github.io/pdf417-android/com/microblink/metadata/MetadataSettings.ImageMetadataSettings.html) with `Pdf417ScanActivity.EXTRAS_IMAGE_METADATA_SETTINGS` extra.
 - if [RecognizerView](#recognizerView) is directly embedded into your scanning activity, then you should initialise it with [Metadata settings](https://pdf417.github.io/pdf417-android/com/microblink/metadata/MetadataSettings.html) and your implementation of [Metadata listener interface](https://pdf417.github.io/pdf417-android/com/microblink/metadata/MetadataListener.html).
 The _MetadataSettings_ will define which metadata will be reported to _MetadataListener_.
 The metadata can contain various data, such as images, object detection location etc. To see documentation and example how to use _MetadataListener_ to obtain images and other metadata, see section [Obtaining various metadata with _MetadataListener_](#metadataListener).

 This section will give an example how to implement [ImageListener interface](https://pdf417.github.io/pdf417-android/com/microblink/image/ImageListener.html) that will obtain images that are being processed. `ImageListener` has only one method that needs to be implemented: `onImageAvailable(Image)`.
 This method is called whenever library has available image for current processing step.
 [Image](https://pdf417.github.io/pdf417-android/com/microblink/image/Image.html) is class that contains all information about available image, including buffer with image pixels.
 Image can be in several format and of several types.
 [ImageFormat](https://pdf417.github.io/pdf417-android/com/microblink/image/ImageFormat.html) defines the pixel format of the image, while [ImageType](https://pdf417.github.io/pdf417-android/com/microblink/image/ImageType.html) defines the type of the image. `ImageListener` interface extends android's [Parcelable interface](https://developer.android.com/reference/android/os/Parcelable.html) so it is possible to send implementations via [intents](https://developer.android.com/reference/android/content/Intent.html).